 What happens next, and what can you do?

-The reauthorization bill still needs to pass the House.
-If we want legislation to be enacted before the end of the 119th Congress, we need to continue educating representatives about why OAA services and strategies are important.
+If we want legislation to pass on the Older Americans Act, we need to continue educating representatives about why OAA services and strategies are important.

 Introduction

 East Central Illinois Area Agency on Aging, Inc. contracted with Polco, a powerful community engagement and data insights platform designed to help organizations better understand and respond to the needs of their communities, to conduct a 16-county area wide Community Assessment Survey for Older Adults (CASOA) 8.
 The CASOA provides a statistically valid survey of the strengths and needs of older adults as reported by older adults themselves.
 This report is intended to enable local governments, community-based organizations, the private sector and other community members to understand more thoroughly and predict more accurately the services and resources required to serve an aging population.
 With this data, community stakeholders can shape public policy, educate the public and assist communities and organizations in their efforts to sustain a high quality of life for older adults.